 Baum Mathematical Prize

 Created by Dr. Charles Baum, Class of 1874, this prize is given to the student showing the greatest proficiency in mathematics through his or her sophomore year.

 Akiko Kobayashi Bowers Japanese Language Award

-This award is presented to the student with the highest level of proficiency in the Japanese language through the 202 level as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.
+Presented to the student who has completed at least two years of Japanese language study at Gettysburg College and has achieved the highest level of proficiency as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.

 Anna Marie Buddé Award

 Established by Anna Marie Buddé, instructor and assistant professor of voice from 1953 to 1972, this award is given to the outstanding sophomore voice student.

 Romeo M. Capozzi Athletic Training Room Award

 Created by Rose Ann Capozzi in memory of her late husband, Romeo M. Capozzi, class of 1921, to be given to the student who has demonstrated the greatest degree of proficiency in athletic training room techniques.

 Oscar W. Carlson Memorial Award

 Created by the family of Oscar W. Carlson, Class of 1921, is given to a senior who demonstrates excellent academic achievement through his or her junior year in three or more courses in the Department of Religious Studies, including two courses above the 100-level.

 Miguel de Cervantes Award In Spanish

 This award is presented to a junior Spanish major or minor for academic excellence in Spanish and outstanding involvement in Hispanic activities.

 Chinese Language Award

-This award is presented to the student with the highest level of proficiency in the Chinese language through the 202 level as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.
+Presented to the student who has completed at least two years of Chinese language study at Gettysburg College and has achieved the highest level of proficiency as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.

 G. Ronald Couchman Endowed Diversity Award